omnivector-solutions/osd-documentation/master/_sources/operations/partitions.rst.txt

 ``slurm-bundles/slurm-core/clouds/aws.yaml``.
 If deploying to AWS, you should also copy those bindings to the new application.

-After that, re-reploy the bundle:
+After that, re-deploy the bundle:

 .. code-block:: bash